MestreLion/minecraft-installer/README.md

 	`java -Xmx1024M -Xms512M -cp "$jar" net.minecraft.LauncherFrame`

 - If `~/.local/share/bin` is not in user's `PATH` (it usually is not), add a script snippet to prepend it in `~/.profile`.
 After the install finishes, suggest user to log out and back in so the new `PATH` is applied
-- To avoid a bug in official launcher, which throws an ugly `java.io.FileNotFound` when `~/.minecraft/lastlogin` does not exist, create a dummy lastlogin file with a blank password and `user@example.com` as username.
+- To avoid a bug in official launcher, which throws an ugly `java.io.FileNotFound` when `~/.minecraft/lastlogin` does not exist, create a dummy lastlogin file with a blank username and password.
 For more info about how such file is created, see the `util` dir.

 Options
 -------